 Our ship docked at the remote dock, which meant a short bus ride to the main dock (the Stazione Marittima).
 It’s a very short walk from there to the city center, though you have to run an annoying gauntlet of taxi drivers and tour guides trying to sell you a tour first.
 Just cross the main street in front of the port, though, and you reach the first marvel of the city, the imposing Castel Nuovo.

-Construction of the castle, also known as Maschio Angioino, began in 1279 at the direction of King Charles I of Anjou, with various add-ons constructed over the ensuing 500 years or so.
+King Charles I of Anjou began construction of the castle, also known as Maschio Angioino, in 1279.
+Various add-ons appeared over the ensuing 500 years or so.
 Though more than 700 years old itself, the castle earned the “Nuovo” moniker because there are actually two even older castles in Naples, the Castel dell’Ovo and Castel Capuano.
-As you can see from the design, the Castel Nuovo was as much fortress as it was royal residence, as its location overlooking the entrance to the Bay of Naples gave it an especially strategic defense position.
+As you can see from the design, the Castel Nuovo was as much fortress as it was royal residence.
+Its location overlooking the entrance to the Bay of Naples gave it an especially strategic defense position.
 Today, just as in centuries past, you walk through the castle gate to enter the historic city center.
 The street quickly brings you to a circle featuring the Chiesa di San Ferdinando (the second building from the right) and a handful of other beautiful historic buildings…

 …and then the magnificent Piazza del Plebiscito and Basilica Reale San Francesco di Paola.

 Both the Piazza and the Basilica are relatively “new” as European landmarks go.
-The Piazza del Plebiscito was named after the October 2nd, 1860 plebiscite by which Naples joined the unified Kingdom of Italy.
-Its origins, along with the Basilica, date back a little more than 50 years prior, when King Murat of Naples, brother-in-law of Napoleon, planned the square and church as a tribute to the French emperor.
+The Piazza del Plebiscito derives its name after the October 2nd, 1860 plebiscite where Naples joined the Kingdom of Italy.
+Its origins, along with the Basilica, date back a little more than 50 years prior.
+Then, King Murat of Naples, brother-in-law of Napoleon, planned the square and church as a tribute to the French emperor.
 The main building resembles the Pantheon in Rome, but the basilica’s most prominent feature are the semi-circular wings that extend out on either side, providing for a striking panorama as you enter the square.
 Entrance to the basilica is free, and there are several pieces of religious art inside.
-The Royal Palace of Naples is on the opposite side of the square, but unfortunately, as construction was ongoing on the exterior, it was impossible to get a decent photo.
+The Royal Palace of Naples is on the opposite side of the square.
+Unfortunately, construction ongoing on the exterior made it impossible to get a decent photo.

 Next, we headed south towards the waterfront and the Castel dell’Ovo.